tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 1) Open a video in mpv.
 1) Press <kbd>Ctrl</kbd>+<kbd>t</kbd> to activate clipboard autocopy.
 1) Open [GoldenDict](setting-up-goldendict.html)
-   or open your web browser and activate [Yomichan Search](what-is-yomichan-search.html).
+   or open your web browser and activate [Rikaitan Search](what-is-yomichan-search.html).
-1) Enable GoldendDict's "Scan Popup" or enable clipboard monitor in Yomichan Search.
+1) Enable GoldendDict's "Scan Popup" or enable clipboard monitor in Rikaitan Search.
 1) When there is a word you want to mine, create a new card.
 1) Go back to the `mpv` window and press <kbd>Ctrl</kbd>+<kbd>m</kbd>.
    If you want to grab a sentence that spans multiple lines,